CardFilter

 subtype of function

-A function used to filter Card
+A function used to filter Cards.

 Functions that use this type as parameter